-Uruguay’s tax system is currently undergoing a phase of adaptation, after the substantial reform that took place last July 1, 2007.
+Uruguay’s tax system was substantially reformed on July 1, 2007.
 In general terms, and for the moment, it is possible to describe the system as follows.

 The General Registry Office is part of the Executive Branch (Ministry of Education and Culture), although it is technically autonomous.
-It comprises three registry offices:
+The principle registry offices are the following:

 The Property Registry Office, with two departments, Estates—decentralized in 19 Offices, one in each departmental capital—and Mobile Property, which is subdivided into: Motor Vehicles Registry, Non-Removable Pledges Registry and Aircraft Registry.

-The National Personal Acts Registry Office has national jurisdiction and is centralized in Montevideo, with five departments: Interdiction, Universality, Matrimonial Order, Court Orders and Powers of Attorney, Civil Societies for the Property of Condominiums.
+The National Personal Acts Registry Office has national jurisdiction and is centralized in Montevideo, with five departments: Interdiction, Universality, Matrimonial Regime, Powers of Attorney, Domestic Partnerships.

 The Legal Persons Registry Office is also national in its jurisdiction and centralized in Montevideo.
-It includes two registry offices: the National Commercial Registry and the Civil Associations and Foundations Registry.
+It includes four registry offices: the National Commercial Registry and the Civil Associations and Foundations Registry, Agrarian Entities and Cooperatives.

 In each of the registries are inscribed, at the request of the parties involved, the actions pertaining to the matters appropriate to each office.
 Inscribing an action at the Registry Office does not validate content which is null or subject to neither annulment, nor does it rectify vices or defects which these actions may suffer from.

-The object of registration is to publicize the existence of actions, legal business, and recordable judicial and administrative decisions and, depending on the case, to grant exceptionability against third parties.
-The system is based on the principle of good faith, according to which it is presumed that the third party is unaware of registral inaccuracy.
+The object of registration is to publicize the existence of actions, legal business, and recordable judicial and administrative decisions and, depending on the case, to ability to grant exceptions against third parties exist.
+The system is based on the principle of good faith, according to which it is presumed that the third party is unaware of register inaccuracy.
 All Registries have been computerized since 1998.